edvisor-io/web-client-e2e/README.md

 ***

-## For a quick guide to certain situations, read this section ⚡️.
-For a high-
+## For a quick guide ⚡️ to certain situations, read this section.

-level guide to the code, move on to the next section.
+For a high level overview of the code, move on to the next section.

 ### Do this, when there's new code in the web-client 🌱 😎 :